-These may be signs that something’s not right, and your work variables need a shake-up.
+These may be physical manifestations that something’s not right, and your work variables need a shake-up.

 Many job seekers find they can go through the motions each day but feel their confidence and motivation waning.
-A right-fit role should boost your self-esteem and enthusiasm — not shoot it down.
+A role that fits you well should boost your self-esteem and enthusiasm—not shoot it down.

 - Do you find yourself increasingly lacking confidence in your decision-making?

-- Find your suggestions to colleagues or management get ignored?
+- Do your suggestions to colleagues or management generally get ignored?

-- See little room for progression or next-level growth?
+- Is there a lack of opportunity for progression or next-level growth?

 Are you spending increasing time doing Google searches, combing Facebook or Instagram, bookmarking companies of interest, or searching job postings?

-For many executives, a high-paying role may feel a bit like wearing “golden handcuffs.”
-The job supports a comfortable lifestyle (often for a family) and makes unhappiness a bitter pill to swallow.
+For many professionals, a high-paying role may feel a bit like wearing “golden handcuffs.”
+The job supports a comfortable lifestyle and makes unhappiness a bitter pill to swallow.